Use Arrows to explore details

 The Capture

-GPS Region: Monument Valley Navajo Tribal Park, Arizona–Utah border
+PS Region: Monument Valley Navajo Tribal Park, Arizona–Utah border

 The Print